ryhkml/tasks-server/README.md

     </h1>
 </div>

-Tasks Server is an on-premise task management service designed to execute and distribute tasks efficiently.
+Tasks Server is a self-hosted task management service designed to execute and distribute tasks efficiently.
 A task is essentially an object representing a resource intended for one-time use.
-You can request a task, and they will be executed at a later time.
+You can request tasks, which will be executed at a later time.

 <br>